- Chapter Three: The Student Organization Forum

 SOF Special Events

-Throughout the year, the SOF Coordinator works to support exciting special events for students.
-The Coordinator is instrumental in implementing the Cometville Carnival which showcases student organizations and departments to the campus community.
+Throughout the year, the SOF Student Coordinators work to support exciting special events for students.
+The Coordinators are instrumental in implementing the Cometville Carnival which showcases student organizations and departments to the campus community.
 SOF sponsors the annual Homecoming Parade and prizes and supports student organizations financially to pay for their floats.
-The Coordinator makes recommendations and suggestions for leadership retreat activities and work to bring social and networking opportunities to students organizations.
+The Coordinators make recommendations and suggestions for leadership retreat activities and work to bring social and networking opportunities to students organizations.